 Students (with adviser/instructor assistance) produce The Yellow Jacket.
 These classes may be taken two times each for a total of six semester hour credits.
 Fall, Spring.
+Prerequisite: Consent of instructor.
 One semester hour each

 JOURNALISM 2161, 3161, 4161.
 YEARBOOK PRODUCTION.